CMEGroup/CMESmartStream-on-GCP-Tutorial/README.md

 CME Smart Stream on GCP has over 152 Market Data Topics available as aligned to CME [traditional On-premises multi-cast solutions](https://www.cmegroup.com/market-data/distributor/market-data-platform.html).

-This tutorials (LINK) shows how you can quickly download active list of Topics for Certification, New Release and Production.
+This [tutorials](https://github.com/CMEGroup/CMESmartStream-on-GCP-Tutorial/blob/master/Tutorials/GooglePubSubGetCMEBinaryTopics.ipynb) shows how you can quickly download active list of Topics for Certification, New Release and Production.

 # Getting Started